anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 the ICMP error message to the Pledge because the intended recipient cannot be determined.

-To protect itself and the Registrar against malfunctioning Pledges and/or denial of service (DoS) attacks, the Join Proxy SHOULD limit the number of simultaneous state tuples for a given `IP_p` to 2, and it SHOULD the number of simultaneous state tuples per network interface to 10.
+To protect itself and the Registrar against malfunctioning Pledges and/or denial of service (DoS) attacks, the Join Proxy SHOULD limit the number of simultaneous state tuples for a given `IP_p` to at most 2, and it SHOULD limit the number of simultaneous state tuples per network interface to at most 10.

 When a new Pledge connection is received and the Join Proxy is unable to build new mapping state for it, for example due to the above limits, the Join Proxy SHOULD return an ICMP Type 1 "Destination Unreachable" error message with Code 1, "Communication with destination administratively prohibited".

-## Stateless Join Proxy {#jpy-encapsulation-protocol}
+## Stateless Join Proxy {#stateless-jp}

-Stateless Join Proxy operation eliminates the need and complexity to maintain per Pledge UDP connection mapping state on the proxy and the machinery to build, maintain and remove this mapping state.
+Stateless Join Proxy operation eliminates the need and complexity to maintain per-Pledge UDP connection mapping state on the proxy and the machinery to build, maintain and remove this mapping state.
 It also removes the need to protect this mapping state against DoS attacks and may also reduce memory and CPU requirements on the proxy.

 Stateless Join Proxy operations work by introducing a new JPY message used in communication between Proxy and Registrar.
-This message will store the state.
+This message will store the state "in the network".
 It consists of two parts:

   * Header (H) field: contains state information about the Pledge (P) such as the link-local IP address and UDP port.
   * Contents (C) field: the original UDP payload (data octets according to {{RFC768}}) received from the Pledge, or destined to the Pledge.

-When the join proxy receives a UDP message from a Pledge, it encodes the Pledge's link-local IP address, interface and UDP (source) port of the UDP packet into the Header field and the UDP payload into the Content field and sends the packet to the Registrar from a fixed source UDP port.
-When the Registrar sends packets for the Pledge, it MUST return the Header field unchanged, so that the join proxy can decode the Header to reconstruct the Pledge's link-local IP address, interace and UDP (destination) port for the return UDP packet. {{fig-stateless}} shows this per-packet mapping on the join proxy.
+When the join proxy receives a UDP message from a Pledge, it encodes the Pledge's link-local IP address, interface ID and UDP (source) port of the UDP packet into the Header field and the UDP payload into the Contents field and sends the packet to the Registrar from a fixed source UDP port.
+When the Registrar sends packets for the Pledge, it MUST return the Header field unchanged, so that the join proxy can decode the Header to reconstruct the Pledge's link-local IP address, interace and UDP (destination) port for the return UDP packet.
+{{fig-stateless}} shows this per-packet mapping on the join proxy for a DTLS session.

 The Registrar transiently stores the Header field information.
 The Registrar uses the Contents field to execute the Registrar functionality.
 When the Registrar replies, it wraps its DTLS message in a JPY message and sends it back to the Join Proxy.
-The Registrar SHOULD NOT assume that it can decode the Header Field, it should simply repeat it when responding.
+The Registrar SHOULD NOT assume that it can decode the Header Field of a received JPY message, it MUST simply replicate it when responding.
-The Header contains the original source link-local address and port of the Pledge from the transient state stored earlier and the Contents field contains the DTLS payload.
+The Header of a reply JPY message contains the original source link-local address and port of the Pledge from the transient state stored earlier and the Contents field contains the DTLS payload created by the Registrar.

 On receiving the JPY message, the Join Proxy retrieves the two parts.
 It uses the Header field information to send a link-local UDP message containing the (DTLS) payload retrieved from the